lelylan/lelylan-ng/README.md

 ### OAuth2 events

-Lelylan client fires an event when the user authorizes access, denies access and log out from a third party app.
+Lelylan client fires the following events.

+* `lelylan:login` - the user has authorized the third party app
+* `lelylan:login:denied` - the user has not authorized the third party app
+* `lelylan:logout` - the user has logged out

 ```javascript
 function LelylanController($scope) {